rvesse/airline/docs/guide/practise/workshop.md

 **NB** 2-4 will allow you to run the examples shown in the slides but aren't essential.

+A Linux/Mac laptop is preferred but you should be able to use Windows for most things.

 You can find these slides at [{{ site.url }}{{ site.baseurl }}/guide/practise/workshop.html]()

 {% include slide-end.md %}